angarsky/diveintopython/learn/variables/array/basic_operations.md

 ## How to Compare Arrays

 Let's revew how to compare arrays in Python.
-Here are a few approaches:t
+Here are a few approaches:

 1. NumPy: